BERT: Google’s Largest Update in Years

 The introduction of BERT caused major ranking fluctuations in the first week of the new algorithm’s deployment.
 SEOs over at Webmaster World have been commenting on the fluctuations since the beginning of the week, noting the largest rankings fluctuation to hit the SEO world since RankBrain.

-The October 24th, 2019 release of the BERT algorithm improves how the search engine giant analyzes and understands search queries (not webpages).
+The October 24th, 2019, release of the BERT update for SEO improved how the search engine giant analyzes and understands search queries—not webpage visibility.

 How Does BERT Work?

-BERT improves Google’s understanding of search queries using a bi-directional (that’s the B in BERT) context model.
-Google actually talked a bit about the mechanics of BERT around this time last year when they announced BERT as a new technique for Natural Language Processing (NLP) pre-training.
+BERT improves Google’s understanding of search queries using a bidirectional (that’s the B in BERT) context model and more appropriate organic search results.
+Google actually talked a bit about the mechanics of BERT in 2018 when they announced BERT as a new technique for natural language processing pre-training.

 What is pre-training?
-Pre-training is just teaching a machine how to do tasks, before you actually give it work to do.
-Traditionally pre-training datasets are loaded with a few thousand to a few hundred thousand human-labeled examples.
+Pre-training is just teaching a machine how to do a task before you actually give it work to do.
+Traditionally, its datasets are loaded with a few thousand to a few hundred thousand human-labeled examples.

-Pre-training has been around for a beat, but what makes BERT special is that it’s both contextual (each word’s meaning shifts based on the words around it) and bidirectional – the meaning of a word is understood based on the words both Before it and after it.
+Pre-training has been around for a while, but what makes BERT special is that it’s both contextual (each word’s meaning shifts based on the words around it) and bidirectional.
+In other words, the meaning of a term is understood based on the words both before it and after it.

 Per Google’s Blog:

-The Google BERT update builds on recent advancements in machine learning and entity recognition.
-Basically BERT helps identify all the parts of speech and context of the words prior to Google processing a search.
+The Google BERT update builds on recent advancements in machine learning and entity recognition to provide a better user experience.
+Basically, BERT helps identify all the parts of speech and the context of the words before Google processes a search.

 What Does BERT Mean for Search Results?

-According to Google, it means that users are going to start seeing more relevant results, results that better match the intent of a user’s search.
-This algorithm improvement will span regular results and rich snippet results.
+According to Google, users are going to start seeing more relevant results that better match the intent of a search.
+This algorithm improvement spans regular results and rich snippet results.

 Google provided a few helpful examples in their blog entry announcing BERT.